Hair Oiling Has Gone Mainstream — But It’s So Much More Than A Trend

 Advertisement

 "Ja ja — don't be silly," my mum would scold me in Gujarati when I insisted I wasn't leaving the house with my hair drenched in oil.
-At school, I was overly conscious of being labeled the 'freshie' — a go-to insult for mocking brown kids when any part of their non-British culture was visible.
-Why is it that when I practice hair oiling, it's questionable or gross — yet if a white woman on TikTok does it, they're considered an influencer and it becomes a global trend with millions of views?
+At school I was overly conscious of being labelled the 'freshie' — a go-to insult for mocking brown kids.
+Why is it that when I practise hair oiling, it's questionable or gross — yet if a white woman on TikTok does it, they're considered an influencer and it becomes a global trend with millions of views?

 “